-Jane Austen Books in Order: A Terrific Guide for 2023 (+PDF)
+Jane Austen Books in Order (+PDF)

-I’ve loved Jane Austen since I first saw Pride & Prejudice with Kiera Knightly when I was in college.
+I’ve loved Jane Austen since I first saw Pride & Prejudice with Kiera Knightley when I was in college.
 Never one to fall in love with just a movie, I knew I had to read all the Jane Austen books in order.

 The order I read them in was not the order she wrote them in, but rather the order of popularity, which is a shame.
-I like to read books from the author’s earlier career first generally speaking.
+I like to read books from the author’s earlier career first, generally speaking.

 Below you’ll find both the order of Jane Austen’s books and my personal ranking order.
 Let me know if you agree with my ranking choices!